blagae/elisio/README.md

 5. try to determine syllable weights based on the basic weight rules
 6. try to see, from the syllable count, whether the verse can legally be a hexameter, pentameter, ... verse
 7. try to determine the full verse from the known weights
-  a. if this succeeds, store the resulting verse structure and word structures in the database
+    1. if this succeeds, store the resulting verse structure and word structures in the database
-  b. if this fails, use knowledge in the database from words from successfully parsed verses to determine more known syllables and reanalyze
+    2. if this fails, use knowledge in the database from words from successfully parsed verses to determine more known syllables and reanalyze

 ## Problems and limitations